Troopers discover fraudulent World Series tickets

-Troopers stopped a 2015 Chevrolet Impala, with Illinois registration, for a lane change violation on Interstate 80 near milepost 69, at 9:31a.m. on November 2, 2016.
+Troopers stopped a 2015 Chevrolet Impala, with Illinois registration, for a lane change violation on Interstate 80 near milepost 69, at 9:31 a.m. today.
 Criminal indicators were observed and a consent search revealed World Series Game 7 tickets that appeared to be fraudulent.
 The tickets were confirmed to be fraudulent with an approximate value of more than $4,000.

 The driver, Terry R. Walls, 36, of Merrillville, Ind. and passenger, Citron A. Mitchell, 35, of Chicago, were incarcerated in the Wood County Justice Center.
 Both are charged with forgery, a fifth-degree felony.